camptocamp/build-debian-cloud/README.md

-# Debian bootstrapping script for Amazon machine images #
+# Debian bootstrapping script for Amazon machine images and Google Compute Engine images #

-This script bootstraps a vanilla Debian installation to create an Amazon machine image.
+This script bootstraps a vanilla Debian installation to create either an Amazon machine image or a Google Compute Engine image.
 The image contains no latent logfiles no .bash\_history or even the apt package cache.
 The machine configuration this script creates has been thoroughly tested.

 *This script has been tested on Debian squeeze and wheezy.*
-*You will need an Amazon EC2 instance to run this bootstrapper.*
+*To create an AMI this bootstrapper needs to be run on an Amazon EC2 instance.*

 ## Official AMIs provided by the Debian community and Amazon ##